1

 67

-A bench in the shade of the previous evergreen tree.
+The bench in the shade of the evergreen tree ahead.

-On the bench, a single hunchback was examining the inside of a purse.
+On the bench, a single hunchback was examining the inside of a gama-guchi.

-Gradually, hunchbacks began appearing around him on both sides, until finally the bench was filled with nothing but hunchbacks.
+Before long, several hunchbacks began appearing around the original hunchback’s sides, until finally the bench became filled with nothing but hunchbacks.

-Moreover, they were all earnestly examining the inside of the purse in the same manner.
+Moreover, they all—each and every one—were earnestly examining the insides of gama-guchi in exactly the same manner.

 68

-But those men and women’s faces too eventually turned into old people.
+But the faces of those men and women too would eventually change into those of old people.

-However, among them only one—a half-body portrait of an old man in a frock coat adorned with medals and bearing a beard—remained unchanged.
+However, among them, only one—a bust portrait of an old man in a frock coat with a medal and a chin beard—remained unchanged.

-Only that face had unnoticed become the face of the previous hunchback.
+But that face had now become the previous hunchback’s.

 69